 They said enabling free education for the poor is fundamental.
 They said poverty can be fought with goodwill and sharing.
 What we don’t witness is how children from poor families still never make it to the mainstream/break this cycle of poverty.
-The answers point towards lack of quality education, long-term support, equal opportunity, the power of choice and gender equity.
+What about the community and its development, which is critical to a child’s mental health and growth?
+The answers point towards lack of quality education, long-term support both to the child and the family, equal opportunity, the power of choice and gender equity.
 There is little evidence of such a working model in the country.

 Why is the Parikrma model successful?

 Firstly, we. attribute this success to our unique education and learning model, we call the Parikrma Way